String Quartet No. 2 (Borodin): I. Allegro moderato

-Second movement
+II.
+Scherzo: Allegro

 The scherzo second movement is also in sonata form, rather than the ABA form that is more usual for scherzo-style movements.
-Of note is also the appearance of a scherzo as the second movement in a sonata cycle, rather than the more customary third movement.
+Of note also is the appearance of a scherzo as the second movement in a sonata cycle, rather than the more customary third movement.
 This is characteristic for Borodin, who used the same movement scheme (scherzo as a second movement) in his Second Symphony.

 The principal theme of this movement (descending scale-based figure of the first violin, accompanied by a falling motive in a viola) reminds one of Mendelssohn's scherzi.

 The "rising thirds" motif of the subordinate theme (measure 29) is an inversion of the viola's accompanying falling motif.

 The descending scale-based figure of the subordinate theme, repeated by viola starting with measure 51, recalls the principal theme.
 The movement's development begins at measure 100 and emphasizes counterpoint in combining the motives of the principal and subordinate themes (measure 144).
 The recapitulation (measure 192) brings the subordinate theme in the main key of F (measure 221), and, after a momentary burst of activity, the movement whispers away.

-The tuneful subordinate theme of this movement was freely used in the musical Kismet as the song "Baubles, Bangles, & Beads".
+The tuneful subordinate theme of this movement was freely used in the musical Kismet as the song "Baubles, Bangles, & Beads."
 This musical received the 1954 Tony Award.

-Third movement
+III.
+Notturno: Andante

 The main theme of the third movement is perhaps the most famous in the quartet.
 An agitated middle section, beginning in F major, followed by a series of modulations and lasting from bars 47–110 of the movement, interrupts this theme's otherwise peaceful mood.
 The main theme is restated after the middle section in canon (first cello and the first violin, then two violins).